 Without Water in a Rainy Country

 In El Salvador, it rains three times more than in London.
-However, one out of ten people don’t have access to water in their homes and for the other nine, good quality is not guaranteed.
+However, one out of ten people don’t have access to water in their homes.
+For the other nine, good water quality is not guaranteed.
 95% of the surface waters in El Salvador are of poor quality.
 El Salvador has water, but it wastes it.

 This report was produced together with journalist Majo Siscar and thanks to the financial support of Devreporter grant offered by NGO Lafede.cat.